 The path of new companies or startups are not easy.
 Every business needs financial help to grow.
-But this is now possible as many organisations are there for assistance to new companies.
-These organisations are called Angel Investors.
+But this is now possible as many organizations are there for assistance to new companies.
+These organizations are called Angel Investors.

 Angel Investors invest in small businesses and startups.
 Often angel investors are among an entrepreneur’s family and friends.
-They can also be a Limited company, trust or an investment fund organisation.
+They can also be a Limited company, trust or an investment fund organization.

 How they works:

-They provides capital for business startupsin exchange of convertible debt or equity.
-Angel investors provides more favourable terms as compared to other lenders, since they invest in entrepreneur starting the business rather than viability of business.
+They provides capital for business startups in exchange of convertible debt or equity.
+Angel investors provides more favorable terms as compared to other lenders, since they invest in entrepreneur starting the business rather than viability of business.